 Extreme conditions: heat, slopes, and too much strain

-Unexpected beep while driving: check connectivity
+Unexpected beep while riding: check connectivity

-Another beep that can be unexpected occurs when the scooter's connectivity with the app becomes unstable.
-If you have a weak Bluetooth connection or the Ninebot app encounters a synchronization error, the scooter may emit a beep to warn you of this malfunction.
+Another beep that can be unexpected occurs when the scooter’s connectivity with the app becomes unstable.
+If you have a weak Bluetooth connection or the Ninebot app encounters a synchronization error, the scooter may beep to warn you of this malfunction.

-application Ninebot
+Ninebot app

-Decode unexpected beeps to react better
+Decode unexpected beeps to respond better

-Trottinette Électrique Occasion Inöe Sweemie 2 : Étanche et Fiable - WeebotTrottinette Électrique Inöe Sweemie 2 : Étanche et Fiable - Weebot
+Trottinette Électrique Inöe Sweemie 2 : Étanche et Fiable - WeebotTrottinette Électrique Inöe Sweemie 2

-Inöe Inöe Sweemie 2 Electric Scooter: Waterproof and Reliable
+Inöe Inöe Sweemie 2 Electric Scooter

 In stock